pop-os/shell/TESTING.md

 - [ ] Stacks can be resized with the keyboard.
 - [ ] Stacks can be resized with the mouse.
 - [ ] Lock and unlock the screen-- stacks should still exist and windows should not have moved.
+- [ ] Full-screen an application within the stack, then quit the application-- the remaining tabs should be visible.

 ### Workspaces